Need to talk? Call 1800 882 436.

 Key facts

-• Your doctor or midwife will check your platelet count routinely in early pregnancy and again in the third trimester.
+• Your doctor or midwife will check your platelet count after you give birth.

 What are platelets?

-What does it mean to have low platelets during pregnancy?
+What are the symptoms of low platelets during pregnancy?

 What causes low platelets during pregnancy?

-There are many different causes of low platelets.
-Some only occur during pregnancy, while others can occur at any time.
+There are many different causes of low platelets during pregnancy.

 Gestational thrombocytopenia